-Facts: The Member is appointed by the Court following representations by the parties' solicitors to provide a report for both parties to the dispute including opinion evidence on valuation and accounting matters.
+(k) The Member is appointed by the Court following representations by the parties' solicitors to provide a report for both parties to the dispute including opinion evidence on valuation and accounting matters.

-Analysis: Expert Witness - the Member is using the Member's valuation and accounting knowledge to provide a written report as a joint expert to the Court.
+Expert Witness - the Member is using his/her valuation and accounting knowledge to provide a written report as a joint expert to the Court.
 It is not lay evidence as the Member is expressing opinions on a matter or matters in which they have specialist training, knowledge and experience.